1975 WHA playoffs: (C1) Quebec Nordiques vs. (W3) Minnesota Fighting Saints

 Minnesota was 4–2 against Quebec in the regular season.
 In Game 1, Jeannot Gilbert gave Quebec the lead less than five minutes into the first period.
 A scoreless second period was followed by three sudden goals by Quebec in the third period that was scored in the span of 150 seconds to give Quebec an insurmountable lead.
 In Game 2, trailing 2–0 after one period, the Saints shot the puck 20 times in the second period and scored on four of them, with Mike Walton scoring two of them while Minnesota neutralized Quebec's power play multiple times in the final period.
 Now in Minnesota, the Nordiques dominated Game 3 with a 3–1 first period that saw them lead in the first three minutes on a goal by Marc Tardif before they held the Saints scoreless for the last 52 minutes in a 6–1 win.
 In Game 4, Fran Huck broke a 2–2 tie in the third period before Wayne Connelly scored three minutes later on a power-play goal to provide insurance in a 4–2 victory to tie the series that saw both goalies save over 35 shots.
 In Game 5, Quebec scored two goals in the span of a less than a minute through the efforts of Guindon and Bordeleau.
 Minnesota narrowed the deficit to 3–2 with Mike Walton's goal midway through the second period, but Marc Tardif responded eight seconds later with a goal to make it 4–2 in a game Quebec soon pulled away from.
 In Game 6, Minnesota took the lead first on a goal by Gary Gambucci six minutes into the game, but Quebec responded with two goals in less than a minute midway through the period.
 In the third period, Jack Carlson tied the game on his first playoff goal of the postseason.
 Later in the period, Quebec goalie Richard Brodeur made a save on a breakaway attempt by Mike Antonovich that was soon followed by Quebec scoring the tiebreaking goal on a play by Michel Parizeau.
-31 seconds later, now with an empty net for an extra attacker, Réjean Houle drilled in a shot from the blue line to seal the game for Quebec.
+31 seconds later, now with an empty net for an extra attacker, Rejean Houle drilled in a shot from the blue line to seal the game for Quebec.